StitouIDev/Netflix-Clone/README.md

 # Netflix-Clone

-This application (Netflix clone) was built using Swift 5 & UIKit , Api netflix and Api youtube for Trailer.
+This application (Netflix Clone) was built using Swift & UIKit, Api netflix and Api youtube for Trailer.

- I have built the following screens within this application:
+**I have built the following screens within this application:**

 **HomePage:**